Tuesday Afternoon Club

 There are a number of our members writing books or articles.
 We meet several times a year to review member’s writing and give positive feedback about how to proceed to publish or self-publish.
 Members contemplating writing memoirs, articles or books of any genre are most welcome to join us.

 There will be 3 events planned for this year, one in the fall and two in the new year.
 The sign up will be at the general club meeting immediately before the selected dates.You can offer to host or to be a guest.
 As a guest you’ll be asked to bring one of the following to the lunch: appetizer, side dish/salad, dessert, rolls and bottle of wine.
 As the host you’ll be expected to provide the ‘main dish’ and tea/coffee.
 Any allergies will be shared as necessary.
 Guests will know who the host is, hosts will have surprise guests.
 Watch for notices in the Newsletter.
 Lorna Miller

 Are you interested in group discussion on topics such as “Indigenous Women in Canada today and what about tomorrow?” or “Are these groups (Indigenous Peoples, Colonists and Immigrants) the three pillars of Canada’s society in the 21st Century?
 How do we create balance?
 Other topics are welcome.

-If so , you are invited to Robin Robinson’s on a mid week date in October (to be finalized soon) at 1:30 pm.
+If so , you are invited to Robin Robinson’s to participate in our Talking Circle.

 Contact Robin at 240-752-1538 or email@example.com.